YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 You can see that there are four columns, the first three are numeric the last one is your file name.
 But what does each number mean?
 Try to find it out yourself!

 You can also use options to specify which number you want to see.
-Use `-h` to invoke "manual", and play with the four options!
+Look at manual and play with the four options!

 <details>
   <summary><b><u>Click to learn more!</u></b></summary>